konkit/altszama/README.md

 - sentryURL - URL for sentry (saas for reporting client-side errors)

 3. Running "build" project should already depend on vueProd task.

+#Attribution

+Favicon: Double Burger by stolkramaker from the Noun Project